keyboard_arrow_up

 Low-Density Polyethylene (LDPE)

-LDPE, the first mass-produced polyethylene, continues to be used for its chemical resistance, flexibility, and toughness.
+LDPE, the first mass-produced polyethylene, continues to be used for chemical resistance, flexibility, and toughness.
 It is commonly seen in containers, snap-on lids, plastic wrap, and packaging materials.

 Polyoxymethylene